Reeves & Co.: Hoosier Boy Cultivator Company

 Marshal Reeves was the inventor of a two horse tongueless corn plow in 1869.
 In 1875 together with his father and uncle formed the Hoosier Boy Cultivator Company.
 In 1879, the company name was changed to Reeves & Company (abbreviated Reeves & Co.).
 Reeves went on to design and manufacture threshers, straw stackers, separators, corn shellers and clover hullers, holding more than 50 patents.
 At the same time as Marshal Reeves' brother Milton began making automobiles, in 1895, Reeves & Co. went into the steam engine business.
 They made engines in sizes from 13 HP to 40 HP (Nominal Horsepower).

-Steam engines
+Steam traction engines

 The company built steam plowing engines for the American and Canadian West and provided an engine and boiler approved by Provinces of Alberta and Saskatchewan.
 These new engines fulfilled these provinces' revised boiler laws enacted in 1910.
 There, steam breaking plows were needed to till the virgin soil.

 The massive 40-120 (and later 140) HP engines were brought out in 1908 and their two stories height allowed the driver (engineer) to see over the cross-compound engine.
 They built engines in nominal horsepower sizes: 13 hp, 16 hp, 20 hp, 25 hp, 32 hp and 40 hp.
 The "140" referenced above was the "brake horsepower."